sharetribe/flex-docs/src/docs/background/how-payment-intents-work/index.md

 If the payment intent was created with `stripe-create-payment-intent` (a card payment), a preauthorization is placed on the card.
-The payment then can be captured in full by using `stripe-capture-payment-intent` or the preauthorization can be released by using `stripe-refund-payment`.
+The payment then can be captured in full by using `stripe-capture-payment-intent` within 7 days of creating the payment intent, or the preauthorization can be released by using `stripe-refund-payment`.

 On the other hand, if the payment intent was created with `stripe-create-payment-intent-push`, there is no preauthorization, the